Regularity of the free boundary in the biharmonic obstacle problem: Introduction

 There are several important questions regarding the biharmonic obstacle problem that remain open.
-For example, the optimal regularity of the solution, the characterization of blow-ups at free boundary points, etc. In this article we focus on the regularity of the free boundary for an $n$-dimensional biharmonic obstacle problem, assuming that the solution is close to the one-dimensional solution $\frac{1}{6}(x_n)_+^3$.
-In \cite{ALS}, using flatness improvement argument, the authors show that the free boundary in the $p$-harmonic obstacle problem is a $C^{1,\alpha}$ graph in a neighborhood of the points where the solution is almost one-dimenional.
+For example, the optimal regularity of the solution, the characterisation of blow-ups at free boundary points, etc. In this article we focus on the regularity of the free boundary for an $n$-dimensional biharmonic obstacle problem, assuming that the solution is close to the one-dimensional solution $\frac{1}{6}(x_n)_+^3$.
+In \cite{ALS}, using flatness improvement argument, the author, John Andersson, shows that the free boundary in the $p$-harmonic obstacle problem is a $C^{1,\alpha}$ graph in a neighbourhood of the points where the solution is almost one-dimensional.
 We apply the same technique in order to study the regularity of the free boundary in the biharmonic obstacle problem.

 In Section 2 we study the basic properties of the solution in the new setting, and show that it is locally in $W^{3,2} \cap C^{1,\alpha}$.
+The material in this section is essentially known, and it has been adjusted to the setting of our problem.

 In Section 3 we introduce the class $ \mathscr{B}_\kappa^\varrho(\varepsilon)$ of solutions to the biharmonic obstacle problem, that are close to the one-dimensional solution $ \frac{1}{6} (x_n)_+^3$.
 Following \cite{ALS}, we show that if $\varepsilon$ is small enough, then there exists a rescaling $u_s(x)= \frac{u(sx)}{s^3}$, such that